Glatzli/model_comparison_codes/README.md

     terrain?
 => Probably there's an error in reading in AROME/plotting the vars.
 Check again & create working daniel conda env!

-WRF: both positive upward & downward fluxes?!
+WRF: lwu & swu are constant in time? -> prbbly error

    - AROME shortwave: ~200W incoming sw and 200 outgoing on east-slope?
 Espc. where SWin is large, SWout is low and vice versa? plot point on slope east & west in ziller valley?